 You should now have an idea of your current keywords and SEO status.
 Don’t get discouraged – just like everything else you have to start at the beginning!
 If you have no keywords that’s okay too!
 We’re going to build your list of ideas next.

 Now we get to the fun part!
-Let’s find the keywords that are going to drive traffic, bring raving fans and customers to your website and let your light shine!
+Let’s find the keywords that are going to drive the right traffic to your site.

 Selecting the Most Effective Keywords

 50% of all searchers use phrases that are four or more words long